jagrvargen/holbertonschool-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 10. 10-add.py - A function that adds two integers and returns the result.

 11. 11-pow.py - A function that computes 'a' to the power of 'b' and returns the value.

+12. 12-fizzbuzz.py - A function that prints the numbers from 1 to 100 separated by a space.
+If the number is a multiple of 3, Fizz is printed, for multiples of 5, Buzz, and for multiples of both 3 and 5, FizzBuzz.